-A sues B for one thousand rupees, and shows entries in his account books showing B to be indebted to him to this amount.
+A sues B for one thousand rupees, and shows entries in his account book showing B ${30}$ to be indebted to him to this amount.
 The entries are relevant, but are not sufficient, without other evidence, to prove the debt.